-The policies in the Santa Maria Airport Land Use Compatibility Plan shall become effective on the date that the ALUC adopts this Compatibility Plan.
+The policies in this Compatibility Plan shall become effective on the date that the ALUC adopts this Compatibility Plan.

 - a) The adopted Santa Barbara County Airport Land Use Plan (reprinted in October 1993) for the Airports shall remain in effect until adoption by the ALUC of this Compatibility Plan, and shall again become effective if the entirety of this Compatibility Plan should be rendered invalid by court action. - b) If any portion of this Compatibility Plan should be invalidated by court action, it shall not invalidate the portions of this Compatibility Plan that are not invalidated by the court action.